Domains » Map a Subdomain

 - Be sure to set your new subdomain kittens.mycat.com as your primary domain in Store>Domains in your kittens.wordpress.com Dashboard.

-- Note: if your domain is already registered with WordPress.com or mapped to a WordPress.com blog, you do not need to worry about the CNAME record.
+- Note: if your domain is already registered with WordPress.com or mapped to a WordPress.com blog, you do not need to add any kind of CNAME record.